Prior to 2008, I have recommended cod liver oil as a dietary supplement to support healthy vitamin D levels.

 Widespread vitamin D deficiency has also been strongly linked to the childhood epidemics of autism, asthma, and diabetes, both type 1 and 2.

-Primary Justification Why You Should AVOID Cod Liver Oil
+Primary Justification Why I Beieve You Are Better Off AVOIDING Cod Liver Oil

 The researchers believe this is due to massive nutritional deficiencies in the third world because most of their calories are from grains and they simply don’t have an opportunity to consume as many fresh fruits, vegetables, butter, eggs and other vitamin A containing foods that those in the developed world do.